A Greater Understanding

 - Historical displays for public enjoyment

-- Rotating exhibits by local artists and students
+- Displays of art by historic local artists

 - Displays by social and ethnic groups